 Of all the words in the English language, depression may be one of the most misunderstood.
 Why does the word depression seem to confuse so many people?
 Why is its real meaning so hard to grasp for most people?
 And why do so few people take it serious?

 Likely because the term has two starkly contrasting meanings, depending upon who is using it.

-Among therapists, the term depression is used to describe a debilitating syndrome that robs people of their energy, memories, ability to concentrate, love and experience joy and hope.
+In therapy, depression is used to describe a debilitating syndrome that robs people of their energy, memories, ability to concentrate, love and experience joy and hope.
 It’s not just an emotional state but a physical one that impacts specific regions of the brain.
 Depression actually lights up the brain’s pain circuitry, including a state of suffering that can become debilitating.

-Simply put – depression causes brain damage.
+Essentially, depression causes brain damage.

 Confusion abounds when the term “depression” is used by people in every day conversation.
 In these instances, they usually are referring to something far less serious or clinical.
 In fact, most people use the term is a synonym for sadness or simply being upset.

 For instance, you may hear people make comments such as, “I was so depressed when Starbucks dropped its pumpkin spice latte,” or “Omg, Netflix just canceled my favorite show – I am so depressed right now.”

 No, you’re bummed.
 Maybe really disappointed, but you are certainly not depressed.
 These kinds of disappointments, while frustrating, are simply a part of everyday life.
 Now if you find yourself unable to get out of bed for days on end and have pervasive thoughts of death and dying as a result of your beloved latte getting cancelled; well, that’s a different story.

 Canceled shows and discontinued lattes have little effect on our ability to function, and the feelings of disappointment and annoyance rarely last for very long.